Get a property report and suburb profile for any property in Coffs Harbour

 Coffs Harbour demographics

-Coffs Harbour, located on the picturesque North Coast of New South Wales, is a vibrant coastal city known for its stunning beaches, lush hinterland, and the iconic Big Banana.
-With a population of 27,089, it offers a blend of urban convenience and natural beauty, making it a popular destination for families, retirees, and tourists alike.
+Coffs Harbour, located on the picturesque North Coast of New South Wales, is a vibrant coastal city known for its stunning beaches, lush hinterlands, and the iconic Big Banana.
+With a population of 27,089, it offers a blend of urban amenities and natural beauty, making it a popular destination for families, retirees, and tourists alike.
 The median age of 43 suggests a mature community, with a significant number of residents enjoying the relaxed lifestyle that Coffs Harbour provides.

 Coffs Harbour infrastructure, key developments and investment opportunities